 - Invest in a hail protection car cover or other new hail protection gadgets for your car

 - Strongly consider getting a garage for your car.
-An apartment complex, for instance, is likely to charge less than $50/month.
-That may be well worth it – especially if you only have liability.
+The cost of paying for covered parking spot with your apartment complex may become well worth it if it saves you hail damage, especially if you only have liability insurance.
 If you’re able, consider only getting a garage during hail season (April 15th through September 15th)

 Your Complete Guide to Hail Damage Repair Costs: Conclusion